-- 1. Identify potential tourism and cultural assets, including institutions, locations, programs, and organizations in your community.
-You may work regionally to complete any or all of the tourism and cultural asset map. - 2.
-Identify the following information for each potential tourism and cultural asset: - a.
-Contact information and/or designee - b.
-A general description of the asset - c.
-Location of the asset and website - d.
-For venues only a detailed description of the venue, seating capacity, and availability - e.
-Type of asset: identify category (tourism attraction, lodging, historic site, museums, galleries, restuarants, shopping, events, etc.)
+a.
+Identify potential tourism and cultural assets, including institutions, locations, programs, and organizations in your community.
+You may work regionally to complete any or all of the tourism and cultural asset map.

+b.
+Identify the following information for each potential tourism and cultural asset:

+- Contact information and/or designee

+- A general description of the asset

+- Location of the asset and website

+- For venues only a detailed description of the venue, seating capacity, and availability

+- Type of asset: identify category